IES academic programs educate students in the growing fields of energy and environmental engineering.

 The Institute also offers opportunities for both undergraduate and graduate students to become involved in a wide variety of research projects.
 To find out more about how to become involved, contact one of the Institute researchers or Faculty Affiliates.

-Visit our program finder to learn more about our degree program and admission requirments.
+Visit our Program Finder to learn more about our degree program and admission requirements.

 - Combined Energy Systems Engineering Degree (B.S. and M.S./M.Eng.)